10 Ways to Protect Your Liver! 😱 Uncover 10 easy, life-changing tips to protect your liver now! Don’t miss out – your health depends on it! 🚑💪

 Keep track of how often you urinate.

 Aim for six times each night.
 Urinating frequently indicates dehydration.
-Drink plenty of water before bedtime so that you don’t have to get up several times to go to the bathroom.
+Drink plenty of water before bedtime so you don’t have to get up several times to go to the bathroom.

-If you wake up feeling thirsty after sleeping well, try drinking an 8-ounce glass of cool water first thing in the morning.
+If you wake up thirsty after sleeping well, try drinking an 8-ounce glass of cool water first thing in the morning.

 Caffeine is toxic to the kidneys.
 Avoid coffee, tea, soda, chocolate, and other caffeinated drinks.
 Caffeine stimulates the nervous system and causes increased perspiration.
 The resulting heat may cause dehydration.